sparkyb/pype/readme.txt

 can always get the most recent PyPE from http://sourceforge.net/projects/pype

 I'm not going to package any RPMs for PyPE, primarily because I'm not going to install the RPM build/install stuff into Ubuntu.
+Recent attempts to get bdist_wininst working in such a way that the results don't mangle Python installations have failed, and this experience leads me to believe that bdist_rpm has similar issues.
+Essentially, you are on your own with regards to rpm packages.

 Why doesn't PyPE work on OSX?